Prepare to effectively network with an elevator pitch to show your value, passion, and expertise as an educational leader.

 - Determine the main objective of your job search and what is your job target.

-- Who are the individuals you are planning to talk?
+- Who are the individuals you are planning to communicate with?

 - Uncover your unique selling point – what is your brand?